stdapproach/sciArticle/ODE_Delta/BookReview_ODE_delta/Exercises_LTI_ODE_impulsive_load/Collected_Exercises_LTI_ODE_Impulsive.md

 This article gathered thirty-seven fully worked examples — each an LTI ODE (or, equivalently, a transfer function) forced by a Dirac delta impulse or its derivative, paired with a published closed-form solution — from twelve textbooks spanning ordinary differential equations, vibrations, signals and systems, and control engineering.
 These are supplemented by dozens of further exercise references, without solutions, indexed across twenty texts (several of which overlap with the solved set) to point the reader toward additional practice material.
 All content in both categories was extracted, not derived: no new analytical results are claimed, and every solved example was independently verified against its stated equation rather than merely transcribed (see Verification Methodology above).

 Three intended uses motivated the compilation.
-As a pedagogical resource, the alphabetized, dual-category structure lets a reader move directly from a specific author or problem type to the relevant worked solution, without first locating and cross-referencing dozens of separate books.
+As a pedagogical resource, the dual-category structure — Solved Exercises grouped by ODE order and then alphabetized by author, Additional Exercises alphabetized by author — lets a reader move directly from a specific equation order, author, or problem type to the relevant worked solution, without first locating and cross-referencing dozens of separate books.
 As a software-engineering resource, the thirty-seven solved exercises — together with their machine-readable export and per-example WolframAlpha check — constitute a ready-made benchmark suite: each pairs a well-posed initial value problem with an independently verified analytical answer, suitable for regression or unit testing of symbolic or numerical ODE solvers.
 As a small act of literature quality control, the verification pass itself demonstrates that even a well-regarded, widely used textbook can carry an internally inconsistent worked answer (Gangadharaiah & Sandeep, Example 4.25) or a duplicated problem (Example 3.9, byte-identical to Example 3.12) that a reader is unlikely to catch without redoing the algebra — underscoring the value of checking, not just collecting, textbook exercises before relying on them for testing purposes.

 Two limitations should be noted.
 First, the survey is not exhaustive: it reflects the books available to the present compiler and is best understood as a personal, growing reading list rather than a systematic literature search.
 Second, while every solved example's closed-form solution was checked against its own stated equation and initial conditions, this verification cannot detect an error present identically in both the stated problem and its stated answer (e.g., a genuine typo in the source textbook's equation that happens to be consistent with its own — equally mistaken — answer key); nor does it substitute for tracing each problem back to first principles.
 One originally duplicated example (Gangadharaiah & Sandeep, Example 3.9) was removed rather than repaired, since its true content could not be recovered independently of Example 3.12.
 Extending the collection to further textbooks, and extending the automated verification to the Additional Exercises once solutions are added for them, are natural directions for future work.